Bed-Stuy Aquarium: Reinstallation in the tree bed

 As summer 2024 came to a close, the future of the Bed-Stuy Aquarium remained uncertain.
 The project's creators expressed their intent to keep the pond running and are fundraising to install a filtration system and plexiglass cover to sustain the fish during the colder months.
 However, in October, a NYC Department of Environmental Protection crew paved over the original aquarium.
 Officials cited safety concerns, and did not want the pond to freeze and render the hydrant inoperable.
 Not all fish were removed before the incident.

 The aquarium was subsequently reinstalled by residents in a nearby tree bed.
 The new location required more upkeep, as it could not rely on a constant stream of fresh water that it received under the leaky hydrant.
 An additional filtration system was required.
 Benches, chairs, and other decorations were added to the site.

 Winter closure

 In December 2024, the aquarium was closed after it was threatened by ice and snow.
 Thirty fish were said to be rescued from the freezing pond and relocated.
 The incident re-sparked conversations about the mistreatment of the fish, and it was reported that the project had been the subject of 311 reports of animal abuse since August.
 A new glass tank was opened in June 2025 in a neighboring location.

-Future plans

-The committee behind the Bed-Stuy Aquarium has announced ambitious goals, including: